uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 2. type the following command and press enter

     ```powershell
-    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v11/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
+    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v12/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
     ```

-3. Close out of the Powershell window
+3. Restart your computer
 4. Windows Search > **Turn Windows Features on or off**, and make sure the following is enabled
     1. Hyper-V
     2. Virtual Machine Platform
     3. Window Subsystem for Linux
-5. Restart your computer
-6. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
+5. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
-7. _Note: It may hang at "Installing, this may take a few minutes...".
+6. _Note: It may hang at "Installing, this may take a few minutes...".
 If it takes longer than a a few mintes press "enter" and "control + c"_
-8. You will be asked for a username and password
+7. You will be asked for a username and password
     1. Note: when you enter password, it will not show you typing.
 You have to trust its entering the characters you type
     2. Note: these are up to you, but make sure its something you remember)
     3. press enter after each entry
-9. Close out of the Ubuntu window
+8. Close out of the Ubuntu window

 ## VS Code and WSL: Setup Course Folder

-1. Open Visual Studio Code (should be on desktop or taskbar, otherwise Windows Search > **Visual Studio Code**)
+1. Windows Search > **Visual Studio Code** _Note: You may want to pin this app to your taskbar_
 2. Click the blue double arrows in bottom left
 3. Start typing WSL, and choose the option to `WSL` or `Connect to WSL`
 4. File > Open Folder